Col-E/recaf-4x-early-archive/contributor-documentation/Architecture-CDI.md

 When Recaf is launched, the `Bootstrap` class is used to initialize an instance of `Recaf`.
-The `Bootstrap` class creates a CDI container that is configured to automatically discover implementations of the servivces outlined in the `api` module.
+The `Bootstrap` class creates a CDI container that is configured to automatically discover implementations of the services outlined in the `api` module.
 Once this process is completed, the newly made CDI container is wrapped in a `Recaf` instance which lasts for the duration of the application.

 ## Why are so many UI classes `@Dependent` scoped?